plunify/InTime/docs/setting_filters.md

-Note that in addition to settings filters, the `strategy_settings_scope` flow configuration property should also be considered when determining which settings will be part of the final strategy (this is illustrated as well in the above diagram).
-See the property's description in `flow-properties-strategy-related-properties`{.interpreted-text role="ref"} for more information.
+Note that in addition to settings filters, the `strategy_settings_scope` flow configuration property should also be considered when determining which settings will be part of the final strategy.
 Also note that setting filters are saved on a per project basis in the *\<project\_file\>.intime* file in the project's directory.

 !!! tip
     Any changes made to the project's setting filters by a recipe are reverted when the recipe completes.
 Use the `job summary <job id>` Tcl command to view the actual setting filters used for a specific job.

-'